There are few perks workers desire more than 401(k) retirement plans.

 "There are a lot of different features and functions," Badeau said.
 "It all depends on [how] you want the final plan to look."

 One option is an automatic enrollment policy.
 With this, each employee is automatically enrolled in the plan at a certain savings percentage unless they specifically opt out.
+Automated enrollment can lower the overhead of providing the benefit and make it easier to maintain for employees.

 The biggest factor to consider is whether to offer matching contributions.
 While nothing requires employers to offer this added benefit, Badeau thinks it could pay off in the long run.
 "A well-designed 401(k) plan, with a company match and that incentive, can really help keep people and attract the right people they are looking for."